-(39) Student and partner organisation feedback should be used in determining whether an ongoing agreement should be renewed or a single arrangement repeated where appropriate.
+(43) Student and partner organisation feedback is used in determining whether an ongoing agreement should be renewed or a single arrangement repeated where appropriate.
 The Dean and Senior Manager, Partnership Operations are responsible for considering any sustained or serious negative student feedback and whether the WBL arrangement in question should continue to be offered to students.

-Section 5 - Definitions
+Section 7 - Definitions

-(40) For the purpose of this Procedure:
+(44) For the purposes of this Procedure:

 - a.
-Work Based Learning (WBL): arrangements where students undertake professional tasks, in a workplace, either physically or virtually, sometimes referred to as a placement (including internal placements where the University is in the role of workplace rather than educational institution). - b.
-Co-curricular work-related experiences: work-related experiences that are outside of the curriculum, not in a subject and not required or described for a course.
+Work Based Learning (WBL): arrangements where students undertake professional tasks, in a workplace, either physically or virtually, sometimes referred to as a placement (including internal placements where the University is in the role of workplace rather than educational institution); - b. co-curricular work-related experiences: work-related experiences that are outside of the curriculum, not in a subject and not prescribed for a course.